 So, my conclusion is that at this junction of its existence LEI must embrace an approach that I call Frontiers and Fundamentals.

 Our challenge cannot really be summed in a question of either this or that.
 Lean thinking IS systems thinking, at essence a learning process at the individual and organizational levels.
 But, lean thinking also represents a bias for action, to making things and providing services.
 Lean thinking and doing is continuous PDCA, an adaptive, evolving, and involving process comprised of people forever improving and learning as they solve real business and organizational problems.
 It is root-cause problem solving on the one hand while comprehending multiple and mutual causality relationships among factors on the other.

-Here are two fairly representative suggestions for Learning Sessions at the Summit next March (registration is now open, by the way) from your fellow Community members:
+Here are two fairly representative suggestions for Learning Sessions at the Summit next March:

 "I would love to see LEI address how both society at large (Bucky Fuller, etc.) and entrepreneurialism can be merged usefully."